South Carolina Truck Accident Lawyers

 In the wake of a truck accident, you need experienced, dedicated legal representation on your side to help you through this difficult time.
 By contacting Evans Moore, LLC, your case will be handled by both James B. Moore III and Scott C. Evans personally, fighting to help you pursue compensation for the unnecessary pain and suffering you have been forced to endure.

-If you have been injured in a truck accident, you may be legally entitled to compensation for medical bills, lost wages, physical and emotional trauma, as well as pain and suffering.
-However, navigating the legal system on your own can be daunting, and you are less likely to receive the full compensation you are entitled to with the help of an experienced attorney by your side.
+Call us if you get hurt in a truck accident.
+You may be entitled to compensation for medical bills, lost wages, physical and emotional trauma, and pain and suffering.
+Navigating the legal system alone can be daunting, and you are less likely to receive the full compensation you are entitled to with the help of an experienced attorney.

 Why Trucking Accidents Are Different From Car Accidents

-- Larger vehicle, larger insurance: Over-the-road trucks pull 53-foot trailers and can weigh up to 80,000 pounds.
+• Larger vehicles, larger insurance policies: Over-the-road trucks pull 53-foot trailers and can weigh up to 80,000 pounds.
 To protect their liability, the owner of the truck, owner of the cargo, seller of the cargo, and sometimes even the cargo broker will need to carry an insurance policy.
-This means that when these trucks get into an accident, an insurance company will have a much larger investment to protect and will work much harder to do just that.
-They will employ expert adjusters, investigators, and even attorneys to protect their own liability.
-This is why having an experienced attorney at your side is so important if you’ve been in a trucking accident.
+This means that when these trucks get into an accident, an insurance company will have a much larger investment to protect and work much harder.
+They will employ expert adjusters, investigators, and attorneys to protect themselves.
+This is why having an experienced attorney is so important if you’ve been in a trucking accident.

-- Larger vehicle, more damage: The larger the vehicle, the more costly the repairs and the more damage they can cause.
+• Larger vehicles, more damage: The larger the vehicle, the more costly the repairs and the more damage they can cause.
 Over-the-road trucks are among the largest vehicles allowed on public roads, and an accident with one can cause far more damage than an accident with another passenger car.

 Causes of Truck Accidents